karolinakuligowska/karolinakuligowska/README.md

 ### Hi, I'm Karolina!
+I research, teach, publish
+& I move forward in a purposeful way

-Check my personal website: [kuligowska.com](https://kuligowska.com) ✨
+Welcome to my personal website: [kuligowska.com](https://kuligowska.com) ✨

 <!--
 this is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.